Showing posts with label hotels and motels. Show all posts

 When the motel became Americas Best Value Inn, the hotel used its new logo on the outside, but still had the older style of room numbers.

-View of Microtel from the parking lot
+View of Microtel from the parking lot, c.
+2020

-It should be noted that today, Ponderosa's location is not that well located off of the freeway.
+It should be noted that today, the motel's location is not that well located off of the freeway.
 Prior to the mid-2000s, you could access Ponderosa through the two-way frontage road it was on by exiting Rock Prairie from either end, and today is probably best worked through the back but in the early days (before the freeway lanes were extended down by 1991), Ponderosa turned into the northbound frontage road (two way) and turning left directly into Ponderosa was an option!

 Note the southbound frontage roads were not complete at this point.